 - The only nontoxic cookware options I use are made of cast iron, stainless steel, glass or copper.

-- If you have any questions or concerns about the cookware you already own or are thinking about buying, I highly recommend contacting the manufacturer of the cookware directly.
+- If you have any questions or concerns about the cookware you already own or are thinking about buying new nontoxic cookware, I highly recommend contacting the manufacturer of the cookware directly.
 Also, look for third party evaluations of cookware brands.